When tested with an XRF instrument, this blue “Care Bear” collectable drinking glass from Pizza Hut (1983) has the following readings:

 - Cobalt (Co): 4,269 +/- 363 ppm

 This glass is also positive for 3,224 ppm Cadmium.
-Cadmium causes cancer (it is classified as a “known carcinogen”) and, for context, is illegal in consumer goods in Denmark – at levels of 75 ppm or higher, [and here n the U.S. – where, incredibly, there is still no Federal regulation prohibiting carcinogen in consumer goods – illegal in the State of Washington, at 40 ppm or higher].
+Cadmium causes cancer (it is classified as a “known carcinogen”) and, for context, is illegal in consumer goods in Denmark at levels of 75 ppm or higher, (and here, in the U.S. — where, incredibly, there is still no Federal regulation prohibiting carcinogen in consumer goods — it is illegal in the State of Washington at 40 ppm or higher).

-All results reported on this blog are science-based and replicable.
-Testing is done for a minimum of 60 seconds per component unless otherwise noted.
-The XRF instrument used is the Niton XL3T – the same instrument used by the United States Consumer Product Safety Commission (CPSC) for testing for Lead in consumer goods.
+All results reported on this site are science-based and replicable.
+Testing is conducted for a minimum of 60 seconds per component unless otherwise noted.
+The XRF instrument used is a Niton XL3T, the same instrument used by the United States Consumer Product Safety Commission (CPSC) for testing for Lead in consumer goods.

 Tamara Rubin